 For all these privacy notices and policies, OR meticulously plans and designs the privacy notice and policy notification process, ensuring that appropriate consent is obtained for each stakeholder group.

-[Learn more about privacy notices and polices for OR’s business partners and customers click: https://pdpa.pttor.com/]
+[Learn more about privacy notices and policies for OR’s business partners and customers click: https://pdpa.pttor.com/]

-Throughout all these comprehensive privacy notices and policies, OR has demonstrated a commitment to handling sensitive information with diligence, covering both internal and external personal privacy aspects, which include own operations, suppliers, and customers across various businesses.
+Through these comprehensive privacy notices and policies, OR demonstrates its commitment to safeguarding personal data, covering both internal and external privacy perspectives, including businesses owned or operated by OR, suppliers, and customers across various businesses.
 This aims to create security and the privacy of personal information and ensures that the OR collects, uses, and discloses information appropriately, in a way that meets the purpose stated to the personal data owner.

 In addition, OR also sets the Information Policy.
 It is a policy on confidentiality, data retention, and usage of inside information.
 It also sets the OR Enterprise Data Governance policy to establish management directions and support safe information and communications that align with business needs and comply with relevant laws and regulations for all employees.
-(An information security/cybersecurity policy is internally available to all employees).
-This includes a Digital Standards manual for OR, which includes comprehensive content on digital operations such as the Information Security Incident Management, Information Security Aspects of Business Contiguity (BCM), etc.
+This includes a Digital Standards manual for OR.

 OR has also created additional policies and processes, such as the Consent Management process, Data Retention Standard, Incident Response Procedure for personal data breach, Data Security Incident Reporting and Response Policy, Record of Processing Activities, and Guidance on Data Protection Officer Representative, etc.